chef/chef-web-docs/content/unified_mode.md

 ### Elimination of lazy blocks

 Several aspects of the Chef Infra Language still work but are no longer necessary in Unified Mode.
 Unified Mode eliminates the need for lazy blocks and the need to lazy Ruby code through a Ruby block.

 ### Rescue blocks and other Ruby constructs work correctly

-In Unified Mode, it is now easy to write a rescue wrapper around a Chef Infra resource:
+In Unified Mode, it's now easy to write a rescue wrapper around a Chef Infra resource:

 ```ruby
 begin